RenanOSX/VScan/README.md

 This application aims to improve and simplify document management through automated fiscal data extraction, reducing processing time and significantly decreasing the need for manual data entry.

-By using OpenCV, Tesseract OCR, and Google Cloud Vision, integrated with Google Sheets, it facilitates secure storage, sharing, and collaboration
+By using OpenCV, Tesseract OCR, and Google Cloud Vision, integrated with Google Sheets, it facilitates secure storage, sharing, and collaboration.

 ## Project Structure